0x1eh/Pricelock/README.md

 1. This BA work was zero-budgeted, that lead to:
 	1. **Inability to investigate Private Cabinet** due to that account creation requires ordering ticket(s)
 	2. Limited choice of AI tools
-	3. Limited in time and amount of requests and volume of data processed by AI
+	3. Limit in time and amount of requests and volume of data processed by AI
 2. The work had deadline in 1 week
 3. [Assumptions](03_assumptions_and_decisions.md) made to mitigate limitations and knowledge gaps